schmittcp/systematic_review_eval/README.md

 Systematic Review challenge.

-## To install: clone this repository from github.
+## To install:
+Clone this repository from github.
 Create a virtual environment and install required packages listed in requirements.txt.
 The existing code was developed and tested on python 3.7.0.

-## Test cases:  unit test cases are in ./tests under testfiles.
+## Test cases:
+Unit test cases are in ./tests under testfiles.
 To run, run ./tests/rununittests.sh.
-These
-should complete successfully for all tests.
+These should complete successfully for all tests.